calebdre/calebdre.github.io/_posts/2016-03-24-intro-to-android-development.md

 to create Android apps, but we'll be doing it the easiest/traditional way.

 The official android IDE is Android Studio.
 [Download it here](http://developer.android.com/sdk/index.html) if you haven't already (it'll take ~20 minutes.)
-If you don't have an Android phone, [install Genymotion](https://www.genymotion.com/pricing-and-licensing/) (the free option is under 'individual').
-It's an android emulator - it'll let you run the android OS on your computer so you can run your android apps on it if you don't have a device.
+If you don't have an Android device, that's fine.
+Android studio has a great emulator that's really fast and works well.
+You can use that instead.

 Let's jump into making an app!!